-Its time to order summer bulbs (and corms and tubers) so put your order in before the best sell out.
-The world has gone so dahlia crazy the amount of varieties now available is mind boggling and I find if I’m not careful I order too many of the same type, same colour and just too many full stop.
-So if you’re not planning on starting a flower farm but would like to plant a variety of dahlias this spring that will be useful for cutting and look good together here’s a list of favourites that I have either grown or are recommended by Floret and The Land Gardeners.
+It’s time to order summer bulbs (and corms and tubers) so put your order in before the best sell out.
+The world has gone so dahlia crazy the amount of varieties now available is mind boggling.
+I find if I’m not careful I order too many of the same type, same colour and just too many full stop.
+So, if you’re not planning on starting a flower farm, but would like to plant a variety of dahlias that look good together here is an edited list.
+Some recommended by me and some by my dahlia heroes – Floret and The Land Gardeners.

-If you’re planting them in the kitchen garden for cutting then just one tuber of each in as many varieties as you have space for produces plenty of flowers to cut for the house and give to friends.
-If you’re adding them to borders to cut a few but really for their late summer colour then a smaller selection with more tubers of each would provide better rhythm and harmony.
+If you’re planting them in the kitchen garden for cutting, plant one tuber of each in as many varieties as you have space for.
+This produces plenty of flowers to cut for the house and give to friends.
+If you’re adding them to borders, to cut a few but really for their late summer colour, then a smaller selection using more tubers of each would provide better rhythm and harmony.

-For a really easy cut flower bed, plant an evergreen hedge (yew, box or rosemary) around the space available, plant up with tulips bulbs in the autumn and them once these are cut and plant up with dahlia tubers in late spring.
+For a really easy cut flower bed, plant an evergreen hedge (yew, box or rosemary) around the space available.
+Plant up with tulips bulbs in the autumn, pull these up to use and re-plant the space with dahlia tubers in late spring.

 sarahraven.com gives plenty of advice on how to grow dahlias.
-Slugs love us so I prefer her method of planting them up in 3 ltr flower pots in March/ April, keeping them in a bright frost free spot until the frosts are over by which time they will have formed bushy plants and can be planted into their final position.
-I put a stake beside each plant at the same time to tie them in as they grow.
+We have a ridiculous number of slugs at home, so I prefer her method of planting them up in 3 ltr flower pots in March/ April.
+Keeping them in a bright frost free spot and then once the frosts are over planting them into their final position.
+Put a stake beside each plant at the same time to tie them in as they grow.
 They should start flowering from July.

 Suppliers farmergracey.com/ hallsofheddon.com/ national-dahlias-collection.co.uk/roseccottageplants.co.uk